open-cogsci/datamatrix/doc-pelican/content/pages/largedata.md

 When working with large datasets, especially those containing multidimensional data, the available memory easily becomes a limiting factor.
 For example, a multidimensional column of shape `(2000, 500, 500)` takes 3.7 Gb of memory.

 DataMatrix automatically offloads multidimensional columns to disk when memory is running low.
-Let's see how this works by creating a DataMatrix of with a single column of shape `(2000, 500, 500)`.
+Let's see how this works by creating a DataMatrix with a single column of shape `(2000, 500, 500)`.
 (The first dimension corresponds to the length of the `DataMatrix`.)
 On its own, this column easily fits in memory, and we can use the `loaded` property to verify that the column has indeed been loaded into memory.

 ~~~python